fredericbarrau/my-love2d-project/kubernetes/README.md

 # Deployment as a K8S operator

-This application will be deployed as a kubernetes cluster.
+This application will be deployed as a kubernetes application.
 This folder contains the necessary files to deploy the application, as well as all the elements needed to setup a development environment.

 Ready ?
 Let's go !